nobias-fht/pasteur_n2v/docs/n2v/answers.md

     It is important that the augmentations correspond to something that happens to the objects in the image.
 For instance, you would not flip vertically landscape images because most likely the sky is never at the bottom of the image.
+You could, however, flip this image horizontally.

 ??? question "Why data augmentation"
     Why is data augmentation helping the network to learn and generalize better?

-    => Simply by multiplying the number of images and adding diversity to the dataset.
+    => Simply by increasing the number of images and the diversity in the dataset.

 ??? question "Other types of data augmentations"